-Damp affects roughly half the homes in the UK, so it’s no surprise that it’s commonly found during our surveys.
-We’ve talked about the mysterious phenomenon of rising damp before, but if you’ve spotted damp in your home, or have had a HomeBuyer Survey or Building Survey which has uncovered damp unexpectedly, you might be wondering what your options are.
+Damp is one of the most common issues we come across in our property surveys.
+We’ve talked about the mysterious phenomenon of rising dampness before, but if you’ve spotted signs of dampness in your home, or have had a HomeBuyer Survey or Building Survey carried out which is flagging up damp problems in the property you are interested in buying, you might be wondering what your options are.

-Of course, isolated patches of moisture are generally easy to contain, but when a building becomes riddled with damp, it becomes more than just a superficial problem.
-Crumbling brickwork and rotten timbers can cause the structure to lose integrity, making a home uninhabitable if the problem goes untreated – not to mention the fact that black mould is known to cause severe health problems over time.
+Isolated patches of moisture are generally easy to deal with, however, when a building becomes riddled with dampness, it turns into more than just a superficial problem.
+Crumbling brickwork and rotten timbers can cause the structure to lose integrity, ultimately making a home uninhabitable if the underlying problem goes untreated.
+In addition, there’s the worrying fact that black mould is known to cause severe health problems over time.

-These risks mean that even the mention of damp in a can be a cause for concern to some buyers, making them suddenly uncertain about the home they have their heart set on.
+Due to all the above-mentioned risks, even the mention of a damp in a property survey can be a cause for concern to some buyers, making them suddenly uncertain about the home they have their hearts set on.

-So, what is the best way to proceed when your survey uncovers damp in a building you were hoping to buy?
-It’s a question we help our clients to answer all the time, and we’re happy to share some tips here.
+So, what is the best way to proceed when a damp survey uncovers dampness in a building you are considering the purchase of?
+It’s a question we get asked a lot and we are happy to share some of our knowledge and tips in this blog.

-The most important thing is to ascertain how big a problem the damp is likely to be.
-Depending on the kind of report you have commissioned, you may have all the information you need straight away, or you may need to have a further, specialist investigation carried out.
-The term ‘damp’ could refer to condensation damage (which may be rectified by opening a window or installing an extractor fan).
+The first step is to ascertain how big a problem the presence of dampness is likely to be.
+Depending on the kind of property investigation you have commissioned, you may have all the information you need straight away, or you may need to have a further, specialist investigation carried out.
+The term ‘damp’ could refer to condensation damage, which may be rectified by opening a window, placing a dehumidifier into the room or installing an extractor fan.
 Or, it could refer to problems caused by a leaky roof or faulty damp-proof course (DPC).

-Once you understand how serious the damp is, and how much of the property is affects, you can decide whether you are prepared to carry out repairs, or if you would rather find a less leaky property to live in.
+Once you understand how serious the damp is, and how much of the property is affected, you can decide whether you are prepared to carry out the necessary repairs, or if you would rather pass on that particular property and find a less troublesome property to buy instead.

 Condensation